 Students are required to attend all clinical assignments as scheduled by the Program and Clinical Coordinators.
 Daily attendance records will be used to document clinical attendance and tardiness.
 Students will utilize the Clinical Attendance Log (ACRT Form #13) to sign in upon arrival and sign out upon departure.
 Students will not, however, be allowed to sign each other in or out.
 Attendance records will be verified daily by the Clinical Instructor or Preceptor.
 If a student fails to sign in or out, attendance may be verified by a written, signed note from the Preceptor or supervising radiographer by the beginning of the next clinical day.
 Failure to sign in or out and/or submit the appropriate documentation will result in the student being charged with an absence.
-Falsification of any attendance records will result in an automatic counseling session with the instructor of record which will be documented on the ACRT form #2.
+Falsification of any attendance records will be documented on the ACRT form #2.
 The incident will result in points deducted from the clinical instructor evaluation of the student(s) involved in the incident.